 Now, whilst we can’t advise on what you should choose (which is the hard bit really isn’t it!?) what we do always suggest is letting your photographer know what you have planned if it’s anything out of the ordinary.
+By out of the ordinary we mean, something other than a brief shuffle!
 If you’re planning to suddenly break into Gangnam Style at some point for example, it always good for your photographer to know what’s coming.
+Similarly, if you have a routine planned, let your photographer know.
 It may influence where we set our lighting up, or where we shoot from.
 Don’t worry if it’s a surprise for guests, we wont say anything!

 Next is making sure your DJ is briefed on what you want.

 Each do their own thing and have their own way of working.
 It is SO important to talk to them about what you want regarding other guests joining you on the dance floor during your special dance(s).
 Some will allow the full song to play out whilst you dance, but others will literally give you 10 seconds together before announcing that everyone else should join you.
-Now, if you want those lovely romantic, close first dance shots that you see all over our blog and website, you really need to tell them NOT to do this.
-It totally ruins the moment!
-Even the best photographers in the world will struggle to get those gorgeous snaps if 20 other couples have invaded the dance floor out of nowhere.
+If you want those lovely, romantic, close, emotional, first dance shots that you see all over Pinterest, you really need to tell them NOT to do this.
+You need to give it some time.
+In fairness, 5 seconds can feel like 5 minutes when you’re nervously swaying in front of a crowd, but give it time.
+At least 30 seconds.

 Next is another DJ related point.
 Lighting.

-If this is something you want to avoid, it’s worth chatting to your DJ about the kind of lighting they use and what their procedure is for the first dance.
-After the first dance is fair game, they can go crazy- whack the lights on and get the party atmosphere going, but for just 1 song, if you want great results, party lighting will need to be off.
-(Uplighters are a fantastic way of creating atmosphere without the funny coloured face issues).
+We will of course shoot whatever you want, but we cannot correct these things after the fact.
+As such, if fogging and coloured dots is something you want to avoid, it’s worth thinking about.
+Once you’ve decided chat to your DJ about the kind of lighting they use and what their procedure is for the first dance.
+After the first dance is fair game.
+They can go crazy- whack the lights on and get the party atmosphere going.
+For just 1 song, if you want great results, party lighting, in an ideal world would be off.
+If you’re unsure, up lighters are a fantastic way of creating atmosphere without the funny spotted lights.

-Of course, it is absolutely your call- some couples love the disco lights look but whatever you decide you will need to reach a clear agreement with them about this before the wedding, because if it comes to that time of the evening and all of a sudden the coloured lights come on, there isn’t much we can do.
-Many of the higher end DJ’s we’ve worked with over the years don’t even use these kind of lights at all for a wedding and of those who do, most are very accommodating and understanding.
+It is absolutely your call.
+Some couples love the disco lights loo- but whatever you decide you will need to reach a clear agreement with them about this before the wedding.
+If it comes to that time of the evening and all of a sudden the coloured lights come on, there isn’t much we can do.
+Many of the higher end DJ’s we’ve worked with over the years don’t even use these kind of lights at all for a wedding.
+Those who do are usually very accommodating and understanding of lighting issues.
 Ultimately, if you (the couple) ask, you will get.
 If we ask, we’ll probably be ignored and branded photographerzillas!

 Other special dances

-If you are having any other special dances, please make sure your photographers knows about these.
-Many contracts state that vendors will stay until the first dance is complete.
+If you are having any other special dances, please make sure your photographers knows about these too.
+Many photographer contracts state that vendors will stay until the first dance is complete.
 Some take this very seriously and will be up and away the moment it’s over.
-So, if you’re planning a lovely dance with mum or dad, make sure they know so that they don’t miss it!
-Some of the loveliest, most touching photos we capture are those that show the bond between a parent and their child- the pride in their eyes gets me every time.
+If you’re planning a lovely dance with mum or dad (or anyone else) make sure they know so that they don’t miss it!
+Some of the loveliest, most touching photos we capture are those that show the bond between a parent and their child.
+The pride in their eyes gets me every time.